Tottenham v United: Your guide to the game

 HOW DID TOTTENHAM GET ON LAST SEASON?

-Spurs finished fourth in the Premier League in 2017/18 after picking up 71 points throughout the season.
+Spurs finished fourth in the Premier League in 2018/19 after picking up 71 points.
 It’s the fourth year in a row that the north London club have finished in the top four and, of course, means they will play in the Champions League next season.
-Tottenham will be hoping to go one better in Europe’s elite competition in the upcoming term after they made it to the final last season, where they were beaten 2-0 by Liverpool in the Madrid showpiece.
-In the League Cup, Spurs also faced disappointment when they were eliminated in the semi-final stage against Chelsea, while in the FA Cup they lost 2-0 at Crystal Palace in the fourth round.
+Tottenham will be hoping to go one better in Europe’s elite competition in the upcoming term after they made it to the final last time around.
+In the Carabao Cup, Spurs also faced late disappointment when they were eliminated in the semi-final stage against Chelsea, while in the FA Cup they lost 2-0 at Crystal Palace in the fourth round.

 WHAT'S OUR RECORD AGAINST TOTTENHAM?